E4School/cis-110/random-scenarios/group-03-corporate-it-policy-dispute.md

 **DAVID:** "**Compliance policies** training takes months to implement.
 Meanwhile, customer data is being processed without **data governance** controls, and **automated storage** makes tracking impossible."

 **LISA:** "Then implement graduated **data governance** controls instead of blanket restrictions.
 Help employees choose compliant **cloud applications** rather than forcing underground workarounds."

+### Tech Industry Criticism

+1. **Unrealistic Shadow IT Discovery**: What corporation with GDPR compliance requirements doesn't have DLP (Data Loss Prevention) tools or CASB (Cloud Access Security Broker) solutions already monitoring cloud app usage?
+This sounds like it was written by someone who's never worked in enterprise security.

+2. **Oversimplified GDPR Compliance**: Real GDPR compliance isn't just about "cross-border data transfers" - it involves data processing lawful basis, data subject rights, breach notification timelines, and privacy impact assessments.
+This scenario reads like a surface-level understanding from a compliance checklist.

+3. **Naive IT Security Discussion**: No IT director would say "we have no visibility" in 2025.
+Modern enterprises use endpoint detection, network monitoring, and cloud security posture management.
+The conversation lacks mention of identity providers, SSO, or conditional access policies.

+4. **Buzzword Overuse**: "Data classification" appears in every other sentence but they never discuss actual classification schemes (public, internal, confidential, restricted) or DLP policy enforcement mechanisms.

+5. **Missing Technical Implementation**: Where's the discussion of API security, OAuth scopes, data residency requirements, or technical controls like encryption at rest/in transit?
+Real IT-legal conversations include specific technical mitigations.

+6. **Unrealistic Legal Perspective**: Legal counsel wouldn't be "advising employees that cloud applications were acceptable" without involving IT security for technical risk assessment.
+This shows a fundamental misunderstanding of how enterprise legal-IT coordination works.

+7. **Vague "Automated Storage" References**: What does this even mean?
+Cloud sync services?
+Backup solutions?
+Data lakes?
+Real professionals would specify the actual technology stack and integration points.

+8. **Missing Business Context**: No discussion of business impact, user productivity metrics, cost of compliance tools, or timeline for remediation.
+Real enterprise discussions include budget allocation and resource planning.